Pradnya144/Portfolio-Project-2/README.md

 ### Known Bugs

 Even after quitting the game the user can still input values.
 I have not been able to restrict the user input after quitting the game.
+The Alert message ok click, sometimes adds new rows in the middle of the game.

 ## Deployment